executebig/www/content/fellowship/audit.md

 ## Privacy

-Due to student privacy concerns, we are unable to share our all of our recorded materials publicly.
+Due to student privacy concerns, we are unable to share all of our recorded materials publicly.
 If you are interested in auditing Fellowship, please email fellowship@executebig.org.